Homes for Sale in Laurel Canyon

 The area continues to appeal to residents with bohemian and artistic sensibilities, in part due to its history and because it is where home shoppers can find some of the most affordable real estate in the Hollywood Hills West area.
 Laurel Hills and Mt.
 Olympus subdivision located within Laurel Canyon.

-Latest Laurel Canyon Real Estate Listings
+Laurel Canyon Listings